AdobeDocs/campaign-web.en/help/v8/technotes/datamodel-tables.md

 ## Delivery and tracking {#delivery-and-tracking}

-This set of tables allows to monitor deliveries and potential issues encountered when messages are sent.
+A  set of tables allows to monitor deliveries and potential issues encountered when messages are sent.

 The **NmsBroadLogMsg** table relates to the **nms:broadLogMsg** schema.
 It is an extension of the delivery log table.
+This table contains information used for qualifying SMTP errors.

 Learn more about delivery logs in [this page](../monitor/delivery-logs.md).